 A clear definition of the NTP at point A ensures the end-users' free choice of terminal equipment by preventing the network operators from arbitrarily determining the location of the NTP and thus extending their market power into the area of telecommunications terminal equipment.
-It furthermore fosters innovation and competition among the TTE manufacturers regarding all categories of devices - from a single modem to a highly integrated terminal device with a modem, router, WiFi, VoIP etc. (IAD1)
+It furthermore fosters innovation and competition among the TTE manufacturers with regard to all categories of devices - from a single modem to a highly integrated terminal device with a modem, router, WiFi, VoIP etc. (IAD)